Kong/kongponents/README.md

 ## Creating a New Kongponent

-If you are interested in contributing to the Kongponents repo, please review [CONTRIBUTING.md](CONTRIBUTING.md) for git standards.
+If you are interested in contributing to the Kongponents repo, please review [CONTRIBUTING.md](CONTRIBUTING.md) for Git standards.

 Run the following command to create a new component built from the [template files](cli/template)